 But any cost and time savings will quickly disappear if the IRS or Department of Labor audit you and find that you’ve misclassified workers.
-The penalties are pretty hefty.
-The IRS could levy back taxes and penalties of more than 40% of the contractor’s pay.
+Because when it comes to 1099 vs. W2, the IRS is stringent: They can can levy back taxes and penalties of more than 40% of the contractor’s pay.
 And the DOL could require you to pay wages going back three years.

-According to the IRS, what the employee classification process really boils down to is the level of control a business has over the worker.
+What the employee classification process boils down to is the level of control a business has over the worker.
 If the company controls most of the person’s work, then the worker is most likely a W2 employee.
 If the person has a good degree of independence, they’re most likely a 1099 independent contractor.

-If you’re unsure whether a member of your staff is a 1099 vs. W2 employee, after weighing the three factors above, you can file Form SS-8 with the IRS.
+Unsure whether a member of your staff is a 1099 vs. W2 employee, even after weighing the three factors above?
+File Form SS-8 with the IRS.
 In that case, the IRS will make a determination for you about how you should classify your employees.
 The IRS can take up to six months to decide, but this is helpful if you tend to hire for the same types of roles at your company.

-Now that we know the difference between an independent contractor and a W2 employee, it’s time to answer the question you’ve probably been asking yourself: “Which type of worker is better for my business?”
+Now that we know the difference between an independent contractor and a W2 employee, it’s time to answer the question you’ve probably been asking yourself: “1099 or W2 — which is better for my employee and for my business?”

 Many small business owners choose to work with independent contractors because of the perceived cost savings.
 Employment taxes, workers compensation insurance, overhead costs like office space and break-room supplies—they’re all necessary expenses when you hire W2 employees, and they can quickly erode a business’s bottom line.
-In addition to the costs, though, you’ll also need to weigh the other pros and cons of each option.
+In addition to the costs, though, you’ll also need to weigh the W2 vs. 1099 pros and cons.